Also known as: Pain - ribcage

 Ribcage pain includes any pain or discomfort in the area of the ribs.

-With a broken rib, the pain gets worse when bending and twisting the body.
+With a broken rib, the pain is worse when bending and twisting the body.
 Such movement does not cause the pain in those who have pleurisy (swelling of the lining of the lungs) or muscle spasms.

 Rest and not moving the area (immobilization) are the best cures for a ribcage fracture.